fakerybakery/mysql-backup/README.md

 2. Download the `gdrive` script as a Unix executable!

-3. Set a CRON job to run the script every day or so
+3. Download backup.sh and set a CRON job to run the script every day or so

 4. You can delete the old backups if you run out of space on Google Drive.